Second Mile charity to freeze assets following lawsuit

 Mahon could not say for certain if the same provision worked for Paterno.

-(Additional reporting by Dave Warner; Editing by Ellen Wulfhorst, Jerry Norton, Barbara Goldberg and Greg McCune)
+(Additional reporting by Dave Warner; Editing by Ellen Wulfhorst, Jerry Norton, Barbara Goldberg, Greg McCune and Cynthia Johnston)